 As your new ERP is rolled out to the rest of the organization, businesses usually keep the old and new system operating together for a period of time to confirm the organization is ready to conduct business on the new system.
 This is generally maintained for about one accounting month and requires that everyone is prepared to maintain the information in both systems during the overlap period.
 This transition can be stressful for employees, which is why firms often source additional staff members or scale down operations to focus on core business requirements.
 It’s important to educate your staff around what they can expect during implementation, as well as what is expected from them to achieve success.
 By keeping your employees in the loop, you will increase adoption rates and reduce resistance to new technology in the future.

 These steps outline the main initiatives to cover in your ERP implementation plan, but it doesn’t account for the complexities that accompany your specific business.
 Your CIO can help you understand what you can expect from the implementation process and create a plan that drives success.
-At Aldridge, we use the Implementation principle of the Framework for Successful IT as a structure to successfully integrate technology changes with your business-critical data, operations, processes, and people.
+We structure to successfully integrate technology changes with your business-critical data, operations, processes, and people.

 While it may seem easier and less costly to stick with your current solution, using software like QuickBooks in place of an ERP has limitations that can stall growth and cause you to overlook opportunities and risks.

 Read our blog, “Why You Need a Manufacturing ERP System (Not Just QuickBooks),” to learn how an ERP can do more for the future of your business than an accounting system.

 When Should IT Get Involved in an ERP Project?